dhall-lang/dhall-lang/standard/types.md

 ### `Optional`

-The `Optional` type is in normal form:
+The `Optional` type-level function is in normal form:

     ───────────────────